-- Applicable Policies such as "Securing Information Technology Assets" Policy: 141 - Current Capabilities such as Informatica and Business Objects - Current state of infrastructure
+- Applicable Policies such as "Securing Information Technology Assets" Policy: 141 - Current Capabilities such as Informatica (one of several middleware software solutions currently used by the state) and Business Objects (described in section 2.8) - Current state of infrastructure

-To finalize the Integration Implementation Plan, the One Washington program will work with agencies to identify and document current interfaces, interfacing systems, and requirements.
+To finalize the Integration Implementation Plan, the One Washington program will work with agencies to identify and document current interfaces, interfacing systems, and specifications.
 This information will be used to determine the level of effort and remediation required during implementation.
-Remediation considerations will include data conversion, data clean-up, and other technology requirements.
+Remediation considerations will include data conversion, data clean-up, and other technology specifications.